-The programme aims to provide an intensive study of issues and practices relating to International Economic Law, Corporate and Commercial Law, Intellectual Property and Technology Law, Common Law, and Chinese and Comparative Law.
+The programme aims to provide an intensive study of issues and practices relating to International Economic Law, Corporate and Financial Law, Intellectual Property and Technology Law, Common Law, and Chinese and Comparative Law.
 Students may also choose to follow a general course of study.
 They will be provided with an opportunity to enhance their professional competence, specialist knowledge and career focus.

 Year of Entry2022